hyperledger-archives/ci-management/docs/source/fabric_sdk_node_process.rst

 Next, on a successful code review(+1) and merge by the maintainers, Jenkins triggers the **merge** jobs.
-The merge jobs for **fabric-sdk-java** perform all steps detailed above and also publish node modules to NPM Open Source Registry.
+The merge jobs for **fabric-sdk-node** perform all steps detailed above and also publish node modules to NPM Open Source Registry.

 -  An initial validation is made to check the version of the npm modules